-This special Coronavirus in Cyprus page tells you how Covid-19 has been minimised on the island over the last 12 months.
+This special Coronavirus in Cyprus page tells you how Covid-19 has seen rises and falls over the last 18 months.

-And why, despite the recent surge in cases due to the Delta variant, you can still safely put Cyprus at the top of your list as an almost Coronavirus-free destination for your next holiday.
+And why, despite the recent surge in cases due to the Delta variant, you can still safely put Cyprus at the top of your list as an almost Coronavirus-free destination for a late summer 2021 holiday.

 Cyprus identified its first case of Covid-19 on Monday March 9th 2020.
 Since then, we've had a roller-coaster ride of lockdowns, a restriction-free summer in 2020 and then several short sharp lockdowns with the latest one ending on May 10th 2021 after a sharp rise in cases due to new variants emerging.

 UPDATE July 21st 2021.
 Sadly, after restrictions were lifted fully in early June, the Delta variant has caused another surge in case numbers, largely fuelled by younger unvaccinated people partying and ignoring health protocols.
 A COVID SAFE PASS is now required for entry into ALL indoor and outdoor businesses with more than 20 people INCLUDING the large supermarkets.
 So if you are not fully vaccinated, have a 72 hour negative test or can prove you have had Covid in the last 6 months, you are fairly restricted.
 We hope the peak will soon be reached and that hospitals will not become overwhelmed, as 90% of admissions are unvaccinated people.

 Our lockdowns here have been VERY STRICT with SMS permission required to go out, ongoing curfews and constant checks for compliance with fines of €300 minimum per person for breaking the health protocols - mask wearing, social distancing, breaking the curfew etc.